pgk-labs/Forti/README.md

 a.
 Print Configuration Sections: View, select,download, send and delete specific configuration from a FortiGate device.
 b.
 Multi-VDOM Management: Enabling / disabling multi-vdom functionality.
 c.
-Rename FortiGate Interfaces (Alias): Update interface names using aliases.
+Rename FortiGate Interfaces (Alias): Update interface names using aliases or by altering the configuration file.
 d.
 Migrate Configuration: Copy configurations from one FortiGate device to another, with automatic dependency checking.
 e.
 Download Configuration: Save the current FortiGate configuration to a local file for backup or review.
 f.
 Upload Configuration: Apply new configurations by uploading a saved configuration file to a FortiGate device.